rspamd/rspamd.com/contribution.md

 ### Additional statistics backends

-Currently, we support plain mapped files only for storing statistics tokens.
+Currently, we support plain memory-mapped files only for storing statistics tokens.
 However, we'd like to support other backends, such as redis, sqlite or other storages.

 * Difficulty: hard
 * Required skills: C